I beg to move,

 According to the Office for National Statistics, the number of excess winter deaths throughout England and Wales last winter exceeded 50,000.
 As we have already heard, that is the highest recorded number for more than 40 years.
 The figures were described by the charity National Energy Action as “preventable and shameful”.
 According to that same group, at least 10,000 of those premature deaths were due to vulnerable people being unable to heat their homes adequately.
 I would like Members to reflect on the people behind those numbers.
 It means somebody’s neighbour, somebody’s parent, and somebody’s child—10,000 people dying before their time just because they could not keep warm.

 The terrible impact extends beyond preventable deaths.
 I have previously mentioned the impact on health.
 We know that children living in fuel poverty are twice as likely to suffer from respiratory problems, such as asthma and bronchitis, and that fuel poverty is associated with low weight gains in infants and higher levels of hospital admissions in the first three years of life.
 Adolescents living in cold homes are at five times the risk of having multiple mental health problems.
 On top of that, there are the negative effects on educational performance, emotional resilience and wellbeing.
 When combined with the fact that fuel poverty is not evenly distributed throughout the country, but concentrated in pockets of urban and rural poverty, we have the makings of what can only be described as a social crisis.
 In some parts of my constituency, fuel poverty affects one quarter of all households, and over one quarter of single-parent households.
-We know that it is a problem locally because, between April 2017 and March 2018, of those people who came to citizens advice bureau in Salford and Eccles about energy issues, the most common was dealing with fuel debt repayments.
+We know that it is a problem locally because, between April 2017 and March 2018, of those people who came to a citizens advice bureau in Salford and Eccles about energy issues, the most common was dealing with fuel debt repayments.

 In last year’s debate, I stated that 22% of households in Salford have prepayment meters compared with the national average of 15%, so I was particularly troubled by a report this year by Citizens Advice on the phenomenon of self-disconnection by those using prepayment meters.
 The report found that around 140,000 households in Great Britain could not afford to top up their meter in the past 12 months and that 88% of those households contained a child or someone with a long-term health issue.
 Half of those surveyed said that keeping their meter topped up was a daily concern, which is particularly shocking when we consider that more than 4 million households currently use prepayment meters.